sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 [REGISTER HERE](https://www.azur-colloque.fr/DR14/inscription/inscription/201)

 <b>Warning: </b> This workshop is <em>not</em> aimed for real beginners
-in EEG and MATLAB - such persons would be wasting much of their time.
+in EEG - such persons would be wasting much of their time.
 Some parts of the workshop are fairly technical.
 The main topics will be advanced methods for analyzing EEG and allied behavioral data, methods including spectral decomposition, independent component analysis,